 Back on the Anacostia River, I paddled upstream against the ebb tide for about 0.9 mile until I came to Dueling Creek on the left (west side).
-I turned around a little past Colman Manor Pier at 38°55'28.0"N 76°56'28.5"W (38.924450, -76.941235), having managed to get almost a half mile upstream on this very scenic tributary lush with wild rice and dense foliage.
+I turned around a little past Colmar Manor Pier at 38°55'28.0"N 76°56'28.5"W (38.924450, -76.941235), having managed to get almost a half mile upstream on this very scenic tributary lush with wild rice and dense foliage.

-Colman Manor pier on Dueling Creek
+Colmar Manor pier on Dueling Creek

 How did Dueling Creek get its name?
 According to Anacostia River Trails, “During the 1700s and 1800s, it was illegal to conduct a duel in Washington DC.
 Instead, people would travel the Anacostia River into Maryland and up this creek.
 Twenty-eight recorded duels were fought along its shores.”